BrightGuru/DominanceTransformation-ML-Paper/README.md

 **Phenotypic analysis**

-The phenotypic analysis includes outlier analysis, best linear unbiased estimation (BLUES) with replicate as fixed effects, BLUES with Environment(Field location and Year) & hybrid as random effects, Heritability and Variance. the codes for these analyses can be found in *phenotypic_analyses_G2F_Phenotype.R*.
+The phenotypic analysis includes outlier analysis, best linear unbiased estimation (BLUES) with replicate as fixed effects, BLUES with Environment(Field location and Year) and hybrid as random effects, and Heritability and Variance.
+The codes for these analyses can be found in *phenotypic_analyses_G2F_Phenotype.R*.

 **GBLUP models**